U.S. investors switch out of Europe as recovery bet sours

 GERMANY HIT HARDEST

-Germany, home to Russian-exposed companies ranging from Adidas, the world's second-largest sportswear firm, to airport operator Fraport and defense firm Rheinmetall, was hit hardest by U.S. investors.
+Germany, home to Russian-exposed companies ranging from Adidas, the world's second-largest sportswear firm, to airport operator Fraport and defence firm Rheinmetall, was hit hardest by U.S. investors.

 The U.S.-listed iShares MSCI Germany ETF, which tracks large- and mid-sized companies, saw outflows of $1.4 billion in the first seven months of the year, equal to 30 percent of its current total assets.